 We offer scholarships ranging from $20,000 to $100,000 to Clark County public high school students to attend the college or university of their choice.

-We fund multiple full ride scholarships, including tuition and board to high school seniors or first-year college transfer students to Kentucky Wesleyan College.
+We funded multiple full ride scholarships, including tuition and board to high school seniors or first-year college transfer students to Kentucky Wesleyan College.

 We fuel education non-profit CORE, the two-generation program that serves under-resourced students and their families from middle school to graduation and beyond to live choice-filled lives.